Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 * **05/03/26:** We looked for components in our classroom that could be used to build the robot and researched strategies from previous years on GitHub.

 * **06/03/26:** We decided on a basic strategy for the first and second challenges:
-  -<ins>First challenge:</ins> do not use HUSKYLENS; navigate as close as possible to the interior partitions to speed up the process; detect walls using distance sensors.
+  * First challenge:</ins> do not use HUSKYLENS; navigate as close as possible to the interior partitions to speed up the process; detect walls using distance sensors.
-  -<ins>Second challenge:</ins> use HUSKYLENS to detect obstacles and record their color, and distance sensors to measure the distance to the walls.
+  * Second challenge:</ins> use HUSKYLENS to detect obstacles and record their color, and distance sensors to measure the distance to the walls.

 * **09/03/26:** We researched the best way to move the robot; to do this, we looked at different models of remote-controlled cars, past projects we found in class, and GitHub repository files.
 In the end, we concluded that it would be best to have four wheels: two in front to control steering and two in the back to move it.